Saudi Arabia admits Khashoggi died in consulate, Merkel says explanation 'inadequate'

 A group of 15 Saudi nationals arrived in Istanbul in two planes and entered the consulate on the same day Khashoggi was there and later left the country, a security source told Reuters.

-The crisis prompted the king to intervene, five sources with links to the Saudi royal family told Reuters. [nL8N1WW5RF]
+The crisis prompted the king to intervene, five sources with links to the Saudi royal family told Reuters.

 The king also ordered a restructuring of the intelligence service, to be led by Prince Mohammed, suggesting the prince still retained wide-ranging authority.